worldbank/metadata-editor-docs/docs/documenting_document.md

 #### Administrative metadata

 One or multiple administrative metadata templates can be attached to the project.
-See See chapter **Documenting - General instructions** and **Administrtaive metadata**.
+See See chapter **Documenting - General instructions** and **Administrative metadata**.